-A field-based course characterized by observations of various mathematics classrooms with an in-class emphasis on the design and implementation of instructional strategies and technology for teaching Number theory, Abstract Algebra, Modern Geometry, Linear algebra, Statics and Probability, and Calculus.
-(Prerequisites: 18 hours of Mathematics; must be formally admitted to the Teacher Education Program.)
+A field-based course characterized by observations of various mathematics classrooms with an in-class emphasis on the design and implementation of instructional strategies and technology for teaching Number Theory, Abstract Algebra, Modern Geometry, Linear Algebra, Statistics and Probability, and Calculus.
+(Prerequisite: 18 hours of Mathematics; must be formally admitted to the Teacher Education program.)

-EDU 4479 Student Teaching All Levels
+EDU 4479 Student Teaching All Level

 Student teaching in EC-12 classrooms at schools approved or recognized by the Texas Education Agency.
 Students must apply to student teaching by an assigned date.
-(Prerequisites: EDP 4111; Must be formally admitted to the Teacher Education Program and approved for Student Teaching.)
+(Prerequisite: EDP 4111; Must be formally admitted to the Teacher Education Program and approved for Student Teaching.)